reign0ver/REST_API_Calculator/README.md

 http://localhost:8085/api/restar/binario

 You can test it with Postman!
+It's a Maven Project, also remember to download Jetty

 Hope you guys like it and help me to improve the code.
 Thanks!